 How is Spinoza’s heritage kept and upgraded?

 Spinoza’s house, known as Domus Spinozana, was built in 1646 by Jan van Goyen, a well-known landscape painter of the time.
 Some years later the house was occupied by Jan Steen and his wife Grietje, the daughter of Jan van Goyen.
+Hendrik van der Spyck was the landlord of Spinoza.

 Spinoza lived in the attic of the house during the last 7 years of his life and died here on 21st February 1677, at the age of 44.
-It was in this house that Spinoza completed his text, Ethics, which was published after his death.
+It was in this house that Spinoza completed in 1675 his text, Ethics, which was published after his death.

 At present, only the reading room on the ground floor is open to the public on Monday afternoons from 14.00 to 16.00.
 The space is designed for scholars and students.
 Here one can consult a book, speak to the custodian or simply breathe in the atmosphere of this historic building.